-The strongest wind conditions were measured at the corners of the new Sydney Fish Market building, caused by the prevailing winds impacting the façade and accelerating around the corners.
+The strongest wind conditions were measured at the corners of the New Sydney Fish Market building, caused by the prevailing winds impacting the façade and accelerating around the corners.
 Additionally, adverse winds along the façade at certain locations are expected due to directs winds impacting the façade and side streaming.

 The line of planting to the south of the site is expected to help mitigate the direct southerly winds impacting the building.
-The adverse wind conditions require mitigation in order to meet relevant criteria for comfort and/or safety and to be suitable for the intended use.
+The adverse wind conditions require mitigation in order to meet relevant criteria for safety.
 A number of measures have been recommended by Windtech and the project architects are working with the wind consultant to design appropriate measures to mitigate the wind conditions.

-7.4.4 External Lighting
+6.4.4 External Lighting